kwatch/benry-ruby/benry-cmdapp/README.md

   It is not allowed to specify both of them at the same time.
   See [Q: What is the difference between prefix(alias_of:) and prefix(action:)?](#q-what-is-the-difference-between-prefixalias_of-and-prefixaction) section for details.

-* Prefix name and action name should be string.
+* Prefix name and action name should be a string.
 Notice that Symbol is not allowed.

 ```ruby
     ## Error because prefix name is a Symbol.